Coffee... Is it worth the buzz?

 Multiple studies have shown caffeine improves performance in both time to exhaustion, and time trial tests in both cycling and running (1, 2).
 Likewise, a reduction in perceived exertion also contributes to improved output (5), basically enabling you to cycle/run faster for longer.

-So for your WODing it goes without saying caffeine gets my thumb up.
+So for your WOD's, or any endurance based activity it goes without saying caffeine is a sensible option.

 What about for strength training?